Afrrcyn/compYear2/dansSwe/Testing.md

+#### Unit Testing
+Unit testing is a software testing technique where individual units or components of a program are tested to ensure that they function correctly in isolation.

 What makes a good unit test?
-- The only test one thing and do not build on other things.
+- That only tests one thing and do not build on other things.
 And so when test a single component we will have to make use of stubs and mocks and ... to allow us to only test that part we care about.